Bryum argenteum

-Bryum argenteum, the silvergreen bryum moss or silvery thread moss, is a species of moss in the family Bryaceae.
-It is one of the most common mosses of urban areas and can be easily recognized without a microscope.
+Bryum argenteum (common names: silver moss, silver-green moss, silvery thread moss) is a species of moss in the family Bryaceae.
+It is one of the most widely recognised mosses in the world and one of the most common in urban environments, identifiable without a microscope by its characteristic silvery-white sheen when dry.
+The species name comes from the Latin argenteum, meaning silver.